 - Hansen, Dr. James, Storms of our Grand Children.
 Considered one of the best books on climate change by a world-renowned climate expert who has served as a consultant on the subject to three presidents.

 “If we are to preserve any wilderness for generations after us, we have to understand that animals and plants have a right to life, not a right based on what makes money for us.” - Bill Proctor, Full Moon Flood Tide

-We will place an emphasis on learning opportunities and conservation of orca whales and other marine mammals (porpoises, seals, sea lions).
+We will place an emphasis on learning opportunities and conservation of orca and humpback whales and other marine mammals (porpoises, seals, sea lions).
 This area is renowned for its seasonal migration of orcas.
-Some research suggests their life span is half of what it was fifty years ago and a number of organizations are conducting studies to find out why.
-Inevitably, the questions arise on the health of the ocean, the effects of ocean temperature changes and other human activities are having on the delicately balanced life cycles of marine mammals, salmon, birds, jellies and plankton.
+Some research suggests their life span is half of what it was 50 years ago and a number of organizations are conducting studies to find out why.
+Inevitably, the questions arise on the health of the ocean, pollutants, the effects that ocean temperature changes and other human activities are having on the delicately balanced life cycles of marine mammals, salmon, birds, jellies and plankton.
 Another controversial issue in coastal Canada is the decline in the number of returning wild salmon and what effects fish farms are having.
-The trip provides a wonderful chance to learn about these issues.
+You will hear what several experts have to say about these subjects and we plan to visit a fish farm, so the outing provides a wonderful chance to learn about these issues.

 We’ll also need to think about how close we can come to whales and wildlife without disturbing them.
 Getting too close or chasing a whale to get that ultimate photo can be harmful to them, even in a kayak.
 Our group will adhere to the “Be Whale Wise” marine wildlife viewing guidelines for boaters.

 Through much of Vancouver Island you will see forest clear cuts.
 What have these past actions done to the forest and animals that depend on it?